- What are the requirements to enroll in IPL 305/501?

 - Content Expert: Some portfolios may require a second assessor (in addition to the course instructor), who will judge the value of the experience as it relates to the particular requirement.
 This may be required for students seeking ECCE or University Requirement credit if the student’s major department generally requires an internship or other supervised experience.

 The primary difference between PLA and an internship is that PLA students’ learning experience has already happened.
-Students who take IPL 300 complete internship coursework and attend seminars during the same time that they undergo their learning experience.
-In other words, in PLA, students will reflect on their prior learning rather than describe their current learning.
+Students who take IPL 300 complete internship coursework during the same time that they undergo their learning experience.
+In PLA, students will reflect on their prior learning rather than describe their current learning.

 In general, PLA is designed for non-traditional students who enter college after years away from school.
-However, the course is open to any student who wishes to create a portfolio based upon past college-level learning experiences.
+However, the course is open to eligible students who wish to create a portfolio based upon past college-level learning experiences.

 PLA is the only form of prior learning assessment that can give you ECCE Engagement Credits, but other assessment methods are available for students: